Ursus ingressus: Distribution and habitat

 It has been suggested that the Gamssulzen Cave bear dominated Ursus spelaeus in Central and Eastern Europe, while being out-competed by this species in Western Europe.
-Around 50,000 years ago, the Gamssulzen Cave bear migrated into the Alps and replaced two former populations of Ursue spelaeus: Ursus spelaeus eremus and Ursus spelaeus ladinicus.
+Around 50,000 years ago, the Gamssulzen Cave bear migrated into the Alps and replaced two former populations of Ursus spelaeus: Ursus spelaeus eremus and Ursus spelaeus ladinicus.
 Ursus ingressus has been found as far east as the Ural Mountains in Russia and as far west as the Swabian Jura in Germany.

 It has mostly been found in medium and high elevated regions and probably was adapted to continental environments with cold and arid climate.

 Evolution and extinction

 Ursus ingressus and Ursus spelaeus evolved from Ursus deningeri and probably diverged between 173,000 and 414,000, or possibly as much as 600,000 years ago.
 Some studies still question whether U. ingressus and U. spelaeus are separate species, instead treating them as subspecies of a single species.

 The Gamssulzen Cave bear survived U. spelaeus for about 1000 to 2000 years, locally replacing this species, but also became extinct about 30,000 years ago, just prior to the Last Glacial Maximum.
 The reasons for their extinction are still being discussed, with climate change and human hunting suggested as possible reasons.